emily-gordy/Separating_EFIV_2020-2050/Readme.md

 I feel like this one is self-explanatory.

 ## Repo Contents
-I would recommend running the files in the following order to recreate the project (but you do you I guess).
+I would recommend running the files in the following order to recreate the project.

 1. ```calculateSSTanoms.py``` takes the individual ensemble member files and calculates annual means.
 This script outputs files that contain all ensemble members (variants) for model years 1850-2100.
 2. ```train_optimalmodel.py``` is where we train the ANNs.
 This calls ```preprocessing.py``` ```metrics.py``` ```ANN.py``` and ```experiment_settings.py``` from the functions/ directory and saves the individual ANNs to a models/ directory.
 This latter directory is not included in the repo.